gaara4896/BookFinderAndroid/Artifacts.md

   1. How likely you will use a book finding app if there exist one
       - scale 1 - 10

 The question distribute digitally through several medium, which include social media, blog, messaging app, etc. This is the [Result](Research.md) of the survey after being organized.
+The reason of distribute it through digital medium is because

+  1. Wide range of people who can answer to the survey

+  1. People in any age might also read books, and our target market are huge, which basically anyone who buy books frequently, so we does not need to concern about who to answer the question

+  1. The size we capped it at 40, however the actual data collected is less than 40, because some prank answer are needed to filter out.
+Around 40 is more than enough for our case as we only focus on those who buy books frequently, hence it doesn't require to know what the mass think if the mass does not buy books frequently.

 Some prank data had been filter, such as meanwhile writing some irrelevant thign in some of the question that other option are provided or spam from the same google account.